Hire in Thailand

 An employee who is a committee member of a labor union is entitled to take leave to carry out his or her responsibilities (e.g. to participate in meetings as required by the government).

 Leave of Absence

 Apart from above, other leaves, such as ordination leave, compassionate leave, paternity leave, leave of absence, and leave for education will be up to employer’s discretion and without pay unless the employer agrees otherwise.

 An employer must grant the employee no less than 13 public holidays per year, in accordance with the annual official holidays, religious or local traditional holidays.

 If a holiday falls on a weekly holiday of an employee, the employee is entitled to take a day off to substitute for the holiday.

 Benefits to the Employee in Thailand

 A provident fund is established under a mutual agreement between the employer and the employees with the purpose of offering fringe benefits to the employees and promoting their savings for retirement.
 This is offered by Thai financial institutions.
 Voluntary contributions range from 2% to 15%.
-An employee can make higher contributions than the employer, and these contributions are tax-exempt up to a certain limit (which means tax liability can be reduced).
+An employee is free to make higher contributions than the employer.
+These contributions are tax-exempt up to a certain limit, which means tax liability can be reduced.
 The maximum amount allowable for contribution is 15% of annual wages or THB 500,000, whichever is lower.

-Payment for the provident fund must be submitted 3 days after payday.
+Payment for the provident fund must be submitted three days following payday.

 All employees of companies with more than 10 employees shall be members of the Employee Welfare Fund unless an exemption applies.
 This fund aims to provide financial security for employees in case of resignation or termination, and for their legal beneficiaries in case of death.